- Creating Modifiers

 Now that you have created Modifier Classes and their Modifiers, the next step will be associating Modifiers with individual Products.

-- From the Products page, locate the product that you would like to associate the modifiers with.
+- From the Products tab, locate the item that you would like to associate a modifier to.

-- On the left side of the product name, click the M for Modifiers.
+- On the left side of the item name, click the M for Modifiers.

 - Under Select Desired Settings, find the modifier section.
 You should see a list of all the modifier classes you previously created.
 Check the box for the modifier class that you would like to link to this item.